minima-global/minidocs/docs/buildonminima/txntutorial/layer1/simpletxn.md

 ```

 So you can see the process:
- 1. node 1 created a txpow unit containing the transation
+ 1. node 1 created a txpow unit containing the transaction
  2. node 1 mined the txpow unit
  3. the txpow unit became a block*
  4. node 1 spent the 1 billion coin and received a new coin of 999999990